theresekoch/avn/docs/index.rst

 Welcome to avn's documentation!
 ===============================
-`avn` is a python package for zebra finch song analysis.
+`avn` (Avian Vocalization Network, pronounced 'avian') is a python package for zebra finch song analysis.
 It currently provides functions necessary for threshold-based syllable segmentation.
 For more information, please contact `Therese Koch <mailto:therese.koch@utsouthwestern.edu>`_ or consult the `github repository <https://github.com/theresekoch/avn>`_